Taylor-Liu/taylor-liu.github.io/_posts/2019-06-06-parallelism-rl.md

 - When to use CPU?
 - When to use GPU?
-- What can we parallelize in rl?
+- What can we parallelize in RL?

 ---